PaniniRS/hci/README.md

 ### Installation:

 1. Download the codebase
-2. Open it through:
+2. Open it through: \\n
    2.1.
-Live server extension in vscode
+Live server extension in vscode \\n
    2.2.
-By opening index.html in the browser
+By opening index.html in the browser \\n
 3. The page should open up now.

 ### Operating Instructions: